Integrated Edu Tools in Brightspace

-Digital Social Reading is the process of allowing books to become a collaborative space by letting students comment and hold discussion in the digital margins.
+Digital Social Annotation is the process of allowing books to become a collaborative space by letting students comment and hold discussion in the digital margins.
 This can be a great way to get students more involved in course readings.

 - eComma ♦ – a free, open source tool for Digital Social Reading.
 This tool is best suited for shorter texts.

 - Perusall ♦ – a tool for digital social reading which caters both to short and longer texts.
 Perusall can be used for free with your own materials, or it can be used with entire books.
 Students only pay the price of the digital book if you want to utilize this feature.

 - Check out our Perusall Setup Guide to begin using this tool in your course as well as our guide on linking Perusall assignments to the Brightspace gradebook

 Video Annotation Tools